cortexapps/scorecard-library/README.md

 - Clear any company-specific or otherwise identifiable information from all fields including Descriptions and comments
 - The filename should match the 'tag' field in the cxs file, and file should be kept in a folder matching the 'name' field.
 You can provide additional documentation in this folder as needed
-- It's ok to use comments in place of custom data queries, indicating that user's should replace the field with their own corresponding CQL rule
+- It's ok to use comments in place of custom CQL rules, indicating that users should replace the field with their own corresponding CQL rule

 We really appreciate your help growing this library!